 - The PayPal Savings feature with 0.40% APY (6x the national average)

-Google Pay is a second popular digital wallet platform.
-It is supported both on iOS and Android devices.
-The app allows transferring money to individual users, groups of people, and businesses.
+Google Pay is the second most popular digital wallet platform.
+It is supported on both iOS and Android devices.
+The app allows transferring money to individual users, groups, and businesses.